 1. Giannis Antetokounmpo (Greece)

-There’s a decent chance Giannis Antetokounmpo will be regarded as the best basketball player in Europe – no small accomplishment for a player who didn’t have Greek citizenship as a child.
+There’s a decent chance Giannis Antetokounmpo will be regarded as the best basketball player from Europe – no small accomplishment for a player who didn’t have Greek citizenship as a child.

 With incredible length, aggressiveness, and scoring in the paint, Giannis Antetokounmpo makes up for his one weakness – his shooting.